 AOL offered him 40 free hours of Internet access.
 He proceeded to teach himself HTML and web development.
-“I got a job that summer making a website for some guy that was selling t-shirts that had aliens on the front,” he says.
+“I got a job that summer making a website for some guy that was selling t-shirts that had aliens on the front,” he said.
 “I started looking for other people to do websites for.”

 He eventually phased out his web development practice and focused on online publishing.
 Fast forward to 2012, and Dr. Wilson estimates he’s written 1,500 articles for Web Marketing Today.
 He wrote an Internet marketing book for Wiley & Sons in 2001.
 He’s been mentioned in BusinessWeek, The New York Times, and Business 2.0.

 He’s an Internet pioneer, in other words.
-When he sold Web Marketing Today to our company, Confluence Publishers, in May, I asked him for an interview, reversing the role for which he was accustomed.
+When he sold Web Marketing Today to our company, Confluence Distribution, in May, I asked him for an interview, reversing the role for which he was accustomed.
 He agreed.
 What follows is that interview — in both audio and a text transcription.

-Wilson: “Well that was right in the beginning of the commercial Internet, which sort of started in 1994, but really hadn’t taken off powerfully yet.
+Wilson: Well that was right in the beginning of the commercial Internet, which sort of started in 1994, but really hadn’t taken off powerfully yet.
 I was in the process then of starting a new church in Rocklin, California.
 And the church wasn’t going all that well, actually.
-My background of training was as a pastor — I’ve been a pastor now for about 45 years.
-But things weren’t going too well and within a couple of weeks period, it became obvious that the church couldn’t pay me regularly and neither could the part-time job I had, a writing job, because that periodical had folded.
-So I was stuck at 50 years old without a job and trying to find something.
+My background was as a pastor — I’ve been a pastor now for about 45 years.
+But things weren’t going too well and within a couple of weeks, it became obvious that the church couldn’t pay me regularly and neither could the part-time writing job I had because that periodical had folded.
+So I was stuck at 50 years old without a job.

-I could see how this could be huge — and this was really before web browsers, back in January of 1995, web browsers started to come in about the middle of that year — but I was just amazed by it.
-And so by May of 1995 I’d put some of my Christian writings up on a website.
+I could see how this could be huge — and this was really before web browsers.
+Back in January of 1995, web browsers started to come in about the middle of that year.
+I was just amazed.
+And so by May of 1995, I’d put some of my Christian writings up on a website.
 I wouldn’t want anyone to see that crude, ugly website now.
 But back then that’s what was my first attempt and the graphics were horrible.

-I ran across a company that was selling two-way radio antennas, these kind of dome-shaped antennas that send information across the freeways.
+I ran across a company that was selling two-way radio antennas, the kind of dome-shaped antennas that send information across the freeways.
 And it was really a good international kind of a product for the Internet.
-And so here my family is completely broke and I go into this guy’s office, because he’d indicated an interest, and I’d just about half an hour before finished a spreadsheet on how much I should charge for this.
+And so here my family is completely broke and I go into this guy’s office because he’d indicated an interest.
+I’d just about half an hour before finished a spreadsheet on how much I should charge.
 So I go in there and we look at it and I figured he needs about 43 pages on his website and so I quoted him a price of like $3,500, which to me was a lot of money.
-And he looked at me and he said, ‘Yeah, let’s do that.’
-And I’m kind of like ‘Yes!’
+And he looked at me and he said, “Yeah, let’s do that.”
+And I’m kind of like “Yes!”

-“And that was kind of like the beginning of the Internet for me.
-I started building websites and kind of got ‘discovered’ by a 3 or 4 line thing in a national publication in November of that year.
-I got all the business I could handle from that time, and I thank God for it because it was a real provision for my family.”
+And that was the beginning of the Internet for me.
+I started building websites and kind of got “discovered” by a three or four line mention in a national publication in November of that year.
+I got all the business I could handle from that time, and I thank God for it because it was a real provision for my family.

 Murdock: What was that national publication?

-Wilson: “It was some AT&T publication.”
+Wilson: It was some AT&T publication.

 Murdock: Did you have children at home at the time?

-Wilson: “I had a daughter at home at the time who was in high school.
+Wilson: I had a daughter at home who was in high school.
 So in November of 1995 I realized I need some way to nurture these potential clients, before they’re ready to actually purchase a website from me — the gestation period on something like that is, six weeks or something at least.

-“So I started Web Marketing Today.
+So I started Web Marketing Today.
 I didn’t want to tell them how to make a website.
 I wanted to sell them that, but I decided I’d tell them how to market a website.
 Well, you know, I looked all over the Internet and found about 20 articles, which was the sum total of wisdom in the world about Internet marketing that was online.
 And I put links to them all on one page on my website.
 Then I wrote, every week or two, a newsletter called Web Marketing Today.
-That’s what I named it in the beginning, designed mainly for these clients.
-It started out with maybe 250 people and then grew rapidly to several thousand.
+That’s what I named it at the beginning, designed mainly for these clients.
+It started out with maybe 250 email subscribers and then grew rapidly to several thousand.

-“At that point, there weren’t really that much information about Internet marketing out there.
+At that point, there wasn’t really that much information about Internet marketing out there.
 I think the only other publication that survives today was Web Digest for Marketers that Larry Chase publishes.
 His was really a different approach.
-Mine was a kind of a ‘how to do it’ approach.
+Mine was a kind of a how-to-do-it approach.

 Murdock: Who thought of the name, Web Marketing Today?

-Wilson: “That was me.”
+Wilson: That was me.

-Wilson: “Well, it was a web hosting platform, and I used just HTML pages.
-Back in those days there were the beginnings of content management systems, but they literally cost half a million dollars.”
+Wilson: Well, it was a web hosting platform, and I used just HTML pages.
+Back in those days, there were the beginnings of content management systems, but they literally cost half a million dollars.

-Wilson: “And so I just put up web pages.
-You create kind of a little template and stick your content in the middle.
-And then in 1997 I discovered something called ‘server-side includes,’ where you can include files into different points in your document and then build a document from all those separate files.
+Wilson: And so I just put up web pages.
+You create kind of a template and stick your content in the middle.
+And then in 1997, I discovered something called server-side includes, where you can include files into different points in your document and then build a document from all those separate files.
 That saves a huge amount of time in editing.
-But in the old days, it was just one page at a time, and then I published it by email.”
+But in the old days, it was just one page at a time, and then I published it by email.

-Wilson: “Yes, I was.
+Wilson: Yes, I was.
 I pastored that church until about 2001.
-But it was not, at that point, something that I could put full time into basically, because I needed to support my family.
-So you do what you can, and give some time to the church and then some time to earn a living.”
+But it was not, at that point, something that I could put full time into as I needed to support my family.
+So you do what you can, and give some time to the church and then some time to earn a living.

-Wilson: “Well I’ve been interested both in writing and in computers for a long time.
-When I was a pastor down in Southern California, I finagled our church into buying one of the first desktop computers available, which at that point CP/M was the operating system.
+Wilson: Well I’ve been interested both in writing and in computers for a long time.
+When I was a pastor in Southern California, I finagled our church into buying one of the first desktop computers available — CP/M was the operating system.
 And then that computer got stolen out of the church office and we got an IBM PC.
-I’m glad, because everything was then built on that kind of platform as far as business software.
+I’m glad because everything was then built on that kind of platform as far as business software.
 So I’ve had an interest in technology.
 I’m not a trained programmer or anything like that.
-But you know I sort of tinker with stuff.
-I like to get my hands on it and figure out what makes it work.”
+But I sort of tinker with stuff.
+I like to get my hands on it and figure out what makes it work.

 Murdock: When was that, the computer with the CP/M operating system?

-Wilson: “It was probably in 1982 or 1983, I’m guessing.
-I remember writing a doctoral dissertation with it in early 1984.”
+Wilson: It was probably in 1982 or 1983, I’m guessing.
+I remember writing a doctoral dissertation with it in early 1984.

 Murdock: So in 1995 you were busy making a living, supporting your family.
 Did you reflect on what the web would ultimately become?
 Did you think at the time that the web was going to change the world?

-Wilson: “Yes, I did actually.
+Wilson: Yes, I did actually.
 As I mentioned, I could see some of the communication power of the Internet and one of the early things I did — one of my early interests — was online stores.
 In December of 1995, I built the first, my first, online store, which was a coffee store that had previously been on CompuServe only.
-We built an Internet site for it.
+I built an Internet site for it.
 So I started working with shopping carts and all that kind of thing.

-“I remember thinking back in those days that at some point in time, we’re probably going to see 20 percent of the consumer goods sold in this country, being sold on the Internet.
+I remember thinking back in those days that at some point in time, we’re probably going to see 20 percent of the consumer goods sold in this country, being sold on the Internet.
 I don’t know if we’re quite there yet, but I fully expect that’s going to happen.
 And it’s created a huge revolution.
 It’s interesting how technology comes in and then wipes out a whole other technology.
 Like print newspapers are now severely suffering, and Blockbuster is closing stores because there are new ways to deliver video.
-This is just one of those revolutions and I really believe it was very much a revolution that has changed the world.”
+This is just one of those revolutions and I really believe it was very much a revolution that has changed the world.

 Murdock: Is it a good change?

-Wilson: “Good and bad.
+Wilson: Good and bad.
 I think with any technology there are good uses of it and there are exploitive uses of it.
 But I think it can bring good to a lot of people.
 One thing it’s done is it has created, for millions of small businesses, a way to earn a living without a huge investment — to set up a small business without a huge investment.
-And I think that’s been a great blessing to millions of families.”
+And I think that’s been a great blessing to millions of families.